vdsm/virtual-dsm/readme.md

   * ### How do I assign an individual IP address to the container?

-    By default the container uses bridge networking, and uses the same IP address as the docker host.
+    By default, the container uses bridge networking which shares the IP address with the host.

-    If you want to assign a unique IP address to the container, you can create a macvlan network by running the following command:
+    If you want to assign an individual IP address to the container, you can create a macvlan network as follows:

     ```
     $ docker network create -d macvlan \